gleday/mtp/README.md

-# mtp
+# Overview
-An R package providing multiple testing procedures for familywise error and false exceedance rates control.
+The mtp package provides functions to apply various forms of statistical control on the occurrence of Type I errors (incorrect rejections) when conducting multiple statistical tests.

+The package offers to use different error criteria, such as the (generalized) familywise error rate and the false rejection exceedance, as well as different methods, e.g. step-down or step-up procedures.

 ## Installation